Research opportunities for health professionals

 Someone typing on their laptop keyboard

-Take our three-part course providing an introduction to pancreatic cancer and our course on pancreatic enzyme replacement therapy (PERT).
+Take our free CPD accredited courses for health professionals including an introduction to pancreatic cancer and a guide to pancreatic enzyme replacement therapy (PERT).

 Check out our online courses